 You have an increased risk of developing psoriasis if you smoke.
 People who smoke are also more likely to develop a severe form of the disease.

 Anyone can develop skin cancer.
-Certain risk factors increase your odds for being one of those people.
+Certain risk factors increase your odds.

-A history of exposure to the sun because of occupational or recreational reasons can increase your risk.
+A history of exposure to the sun increases your risk.
 Your chances of skin cancer are even higher if you have a history of sunburns.

 Certain genes are linked to skin cancer.
 You may have inherited genes that increase your risk of skin cancer if you have a parent or grandparent who has had skin cancer.